NMantohac/Homework_3/README.md

     through lecture videos a lot and also looking through a couple password generator examples online in order for me to understand their javascript code.
   - I definitely have learned quite a bit in regards to javascript compared to before I even started out this homework.
-After going through lecture videos and looking through various questions/answers in stackoverflow, I was able to understand the concepts I didn't understand before and was able to implement them.
+After going through lecture videos, reading a bunch of javascript documentation, and looking through various questions/answers in stackoverflow,     I was able to understand the concepts I didn't understand before and was able to implement them.
   - I was able to solve each of my problem through persistent effort and using my online resources!

   Screenshot(s):
   - Password Generator: https://puu.sh/FnNHH/9396a881ce.png
   - Password Generator w/ a Random Generated Password: https://puu.sh/FnNIJ/e270ab5720.png
   - Password Generator w/ a Error Message: https://puu.sh/FnNJB/0389bbf009.png